 A logo is crucial to a company's identity because it is the first thing that customers see

-discover about a company.
-For this reason, it's critical to create a logo that accurately
+when they discover about a company.
+For this reason, it's critical to create a logo that

-company's values and evokes an emotional response from target audiences.
+accurately depicts your company's values and evokes an emotional response from target

 Designing labels for products involves more than merely placing words on a box.